 William E. & Ann L. Swan Business Center

-The William E. and Ann L. Swan Business Center, the new home for St. Bonaventure’s School of Business, is under construction and will open in the fall of 2013.
-The two-story, state-of-the-art facility will feature a two-story, glass-enclosed atrium and gathering space; a corporate boardroom simulator; state-of-the-art classrooms and seminar/study rooms; a financial services lab (trading room) complete with digital ticker; a center for student entrepreneurial studies; vibrant spaces for faculty research; spaces for student collaboration and team building; and School of Business faculty offices.
+The William E. and Ann L. Swan Business Center, the home for St. Bonaventure’s School of Business, opened in the fall of 2013.
+The two-story, state-of-the-art facility features a two-story, glass-enclosed atrium and gathering space; a corporate boardroom simulator; state-of-the-art classrooms and seminar/study rooms; a financial services lab (trading room) complete with digital ticker; a center for student entrepreneurial studies; vibrant spaces for faculty research; spaces for student collaboration and team building; and School of Business faculty offices.

 Built in 2005, the courts are home to the men’s and women’s tennis teams.